Compagnie Internationale des Wagons-Lits: Wagons-Lits Diffusion

 In 1996, all copyrights and trademarks concerning the use of historical brands and archive photographs were transferred to Wagons-Lits Diffusion in Paris.
 Wagons-Lits Diffusion manages the historic brands and logos derived from Compagnie des Wagons-Lits past activities.

-Newrest
+Newrest Group International

-In July 2010, the rail catering operations of Wagons-Lits were transferred from Accor to the catering company Newrest, since then operating under the name Newrest Wagons-Lits.
+In 2010, the rail catering operations of Wagons-Lits were transferred from Accor to the catering company Newrest Group International, since then operating under the name Newrest Wagons-Lits.

 Carlson Wagonlit Travel

 In 1997, the Europe business travel and leisure retail arm of Wagons-Lits (Wagonlit Travel) was merged on an equal basis with that of Carlson Travel Network (operating in the United States).
 The result was a new company called "Carlson Wagonlit Travel" jointly owned by Accor and Carlson Holdings Inc., the former parent companies of the merged entities.

 The Carlson side of the merger had grown from a travel agency founded by Ward Forster in the United States in 1888.
 Originally called "Ask Mr. Foster Travel Agency", the chain was renamed to "Carlson Travel Network" following an earlier purchase by the Carlson Group and later to CWT.

 Accor sold its 50% of Carlson Wagonlit Travel in 2006 for €500m to Carlson and One Equity Partners.
 However, Accor maintains its interest in the railway service sector of Wagon Lits.